percona/percona-xtrabackup/doc/source/innobackupex/how_innobackupex_works.rst

  How |innobackupex| Works
 ==========================

-:program:`innobackupex` is a script written in Perl that wraps the :program:`xtrabackup` and :program:`tar4ibd` binaries and performs the tasks where the performance and efficiency of *C* program isn't needed.
-In this way, it provides a convinient and integrated approach to backing up in many common scenarios.
+:program:`innobackupex` is a script written in Perl that wraps the :program:`xtrabackup` and performs the tasks where the performance and efficiency of *C* program isn't needed.
+In this way, it provides a convenient and integrated approach to backing up in many common scenarios.

 The following describes the rationale behind :program:`innobackupex` actions.